pysat/pysatCDF/README.md

 ```

 # Testing
 pysatCDF has been tested on Mac OS X and Ubuntu 15.04.
-Support is included for building on other platforms but has not been verified.
+Support is included for building on windows if the mingw environment is present.

-If installation fails because of an incorrect name, or similar issue, after fixing the issue remove the build directory initially created in pysatCDF to force the system to re-compile.

 # Motivation
 Provide simple, robust access to CDF data in Python and simplify adding instruments to [pysat](https://github.com/rstoneback/pysat).